parse-community/docs/_includes/js/files.md

 Notice in this example that we give the file a name of `photo.jpg`.
 There's two things to note here:

-*   You don't need to worry about filename collisions.
+*   You don't need to worry about file name collisions.
 Each upload gets a unique identifier so there's no problem with uploading multiple files named `photo.jpg`.
 *   It's important that you give a name to the file that has a file extension.
 This lets Parse figure out the file type and handle it accordingly.
-So, if you're storing PNG images, make sure your filename ends with `.png`.
+So, if you're storing PNG images, make sure your file name ends with `.png`.

 Next you'll want to save the file up to the cloud.
 As with `Parse.Object`, there are many variants of the `save` method you can use depending on what sort of callback and error handling suits you.